Cape May

 Cape May consists of a peninsula and barrier island system in the U.S. state of New Jersey.
 It is roughly coterminous with Cape May County and runs southwards from the New Jersey mainland, separating Delaware Bay from the Atlantic Ocean.
-The southernmost point in New Jersey lies on the cape.
-A number of resort communities line the Atlantic side of the cape, including Ocean City, the most populous community on the cape, The Wildwoods, known for its architecturally significant hotel district, and the city of Cape May, which has served as a resort community since the mid-1700s, making it the oldest such resort in the U.S.
+The southernmost point in both New Jersey and the northeastern United States lies on the cape.

+Several resort communities line the Atlantic side of the cape, including Ocean City, the most populous community on the cape, The Wildwoods, known for its architecturally significant hotel district, and the city of Cape May, which has served as a resort community since the mid-18th century, making it the oldest such resort in the U.S.

+As 2024, the population is 2,757 with 90% being white.

+Etymology

-It is named for Cornelius Jacobsen May, a Dutch explorer who worked for the Dutch East India Company.
+The peninsula is named for Cornelius Jacobsen May, a Dutch explorer who worked for the Dutch East India Company.

-Geography and political divisions
+Geography and ecology

 The peninsula comprises the municipalities of Avalon, Cape May, Cape May Point, Dennis Township, Lower Township, Middle Township, North Cape May, North Wildwood, Stone Harbor, West Cape May, West Wildwood, and Wildwood Crest.
 The region is a popular destination for Québécois tourists.
 It is part of the Southern Shore Region.

 The city of Cape May, located on the island and south of the peninsula, is home to the oldest seaside resort in the nation with historical roots dating back to the 18th century.
 The entire city was designated as a National Historic Landmark on May 11, 1976, and many of the buildings throughout the town are original Victorian structures that have been maintained in pristine condition.
 The basic training camp of the United States Coast Guard is located in Cape May.
 This facility is the only enlisted basic training center for the United States Coast Guard in the country.
 Each recruit goes through eight weeks of training before being shipped out.

 Cape May is also famous as one of the top birding sites in North America.
 There are many different parks and birding sites in the area.
 Due to its location at the southern tip of New Jersey and numerous nature preserves and wildlife refuges, large concentrations of birds can be found in Cape May, especially during spring and fall migration.
 Cape May Bird Observatory acts as the central coordinator of birding activities in Cape May, including the World Series of Birding, held in Cape May and throughout New Jersey annually in May.